Article

 “The role we play is significant,” says Ambassador Whitman.
 “Almost like venture capitalists, we invest in companies here that aren’t on the radar of more traditional VCs.
 In my tenure, we’ve announced between 10 and 15 USAID and USTDA deals, and all of those can be turbocharged if we put a greater role on economic diplomacy.”

 Ambassadors are tasked with helping businesses in their home countries make more informed global investment decisions, reaching the proper governmental decision-maker or private-sector partner, and navigating solutions to potential operating challenges or disputes.
-Ambassador Whitman highlights Nairobi’s burgeoning technology community, emphasizing the Kenyan government’s interest in positioning the capital as a hub.
+Ambassador Whitman highlights Nairobi’s burgeoning technology community, emphasizing the Kenyan government’s interest in positioning the capital as a startup hub.
 This vision underscores a concerted effort by the Kenyan government to attract inward foreign investment.

 “Nairobi’s vibrant technology community is already known at the Silicon Savannah,” Ambassador Whitman says.
 “The Kenyan government is committed to establishing Nairobi as the premier destination for tech sector investment and innovation in Africa.”